system-pclub/system-pclub.github.com/projects/rust/README.md

 Lines 471 - 473.
 "Unsafe memory access with slice::get_ unchecked() is 4-5×
 faster than the safe memory access with boundary checking."
-The performance number can be got by executing the following command on the virtual machine.
+The performance results can be obtained by executing the following command in the VM.
 ```
 cd ~/pldi-2020/rust-study/section-4-unsafe-usages/section-4-1-reasons-of-usage/array-access
 cargo bench